Click to go to the harpersguild.com(tm) home page

 Conclusion

 Of course this is only one way to make your 21-chord autoharp more useful for Folk, Bluegrass, Country, or Celtic music.
-We'll probably be documenting more as we get more reader questions, but this seemed like a good one for people to start with.
+We've documented several more as we get more approaches, of course, but this is the best one for many folks.

 In the meantime, please contact us with any questions at all - reader questions are the main thing that drivers our research, so we're always happy to hear from you.